-- The Asset manager or a third party (e.g. the fund management company) informs the investors or the principal about the sustainability approaches relevant to collective assets positioning at least once a year in the form of a sustainability report (e.g. as part of regular reporting or on its website).
-The sustainability report describes the sustainability approaches employed and compares the key ratings, metrics or other important information, where relevant, against the benchmark.
-If a stewardship approach is employed, a reference to an aggregated reporting at the institution level is sufficient. - 2 In the case of impact investing strategies, the Asset manager or a third party (e.g. the fund management company) discloses at least once a year the extent to which collective assets have met the communicated sustainability targets. - 3 In the case of real estate funds under Swiss law, the Asset manager or a third party (e.g. the fund management company) discloses the sustainability indicators set out in the AMAS "Specialised information factsheet" on the key figures of real estate funds. - If reports are provided entirely or in part by a third party, the asset management agreement must mention this fact and state where the reports are to be found.
+- The Asset manager or a third party (e.g. the fund management company) informs the investors or the principal about the investment goals in accordance with Art.
+3 at least once a year in the form of a sustainability report (e.g. as part of regular reporting or on its website).
+The sustainability report describes the investment goals and the sustainability approaches employed and compares the key ratings, metrics or other important information, where relevant, against the benchmark (including the specific indicators used to measure and monitor the sustainability goal(s) pursued).
+If a stewardship approach is employed, a report must be drawn up on the objectives set, the number of interviews conducted, the results of the commitment and compliance with the process.
+A reference to an aggregated reporting at the institution level is sufficient. - 2 In the case of impact investing strategies, the Asset manager or a third party (e.g. the fund management company) discloses at least once a year the extent to which collective assets have met the communicated sustainability targets. - In the case of real estate funds under Swiss law, the Asset manager or a third party (e.g. the fund management company) discloses the sustainability indicators set out in the AMAS "Specialised information factsheet" on the key figures of real estate funds. - 4 If reports are provided entirely or in part by a third party, the asset management agreement must mention this fact and state where the reports are to be found.
 Collective investment schemes are governed in accordance with Art.
 29 para.
 5.